stdware/qwindowkit/tests/unit/README.md

 `styleagent.cpp` and moc output with deterministic platform subscription substitutes;
 it does not link a second copy of StyleAgent from QWKCore.

+The Qt fallback tests use the real `QtWindowContext` event filter with a recording delegate and system-menu hook.
+Events are dispatched synchronously to hidden windows;
+no native move, resize or menu operation is triggered.
+Shared-library builds compile the unchanged private `qtwindowcontext.cpp` and its moc output into the test because that class is not exported; static builds link its existing library implementation.
+The base context and QObject filter forwarding always come from the production library.

 These suites do not verify real native handle recreation, OS theme subscription, dragging/resizing, compositor output or physical monitor/DPI changes.
 Those require separate integration tests.
 In particular, a fake handle transition verifies the